 - Loan Period: 28 days, six months for faculty and graduate students

 - Renewals: Twice online, once for for faculty and graduate students.
-Additional renewals may be made by bringing the book to any Drexel Libraries location or contacting email@example.com
+Additional renewals may be made by bringing the book to the service desk at the W. W. Hagerty Library or by contacting email@example.com

 - Late Fines: $1.00 per day only if requested or recalled by staff